ashinmk/dotfiles2/bootstrap/README.md

 ### MacOS Keyboard Layout
 The default MacOS keyboard layout has special character bindings for most Alt+'char' keys.
 This removes a lot of useful keybindings in terminal.
 The attached alternative keyboard layout removes them.
 Run `setup_keyboard_layout.sh` to set it up.
 Logout & Login and then change Input Source in Settings to x_layout.
 It'll show up in the "Others" section.

+### Personalization
+While I don't have a perfect system in place to separate good-to-have defaults from my personal customizations, this is a start.

+#### Git Setup
+Any user-specific config should go in gitconfig.$USER instead of the global gitconfig.